ckeditor/ckeditor4-docs/docs/guide/dev/features/placeholder/README.md

 ## Placeholder Demo

-See the {@linksdk placeholder working "Using Placeholders" sample} that showcases a possible use for the Placeholder plugin in automatic replies sent from a Customer Support system.
+See the {@linkexample placeholder working "Using Placeholders" sample} that showcases a possible use for the Placeholder plugin in automatic replies sent from a Customer Support system.

 ## Related Features